spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

 wakeword = WakewordTrigger(model_dir="tflite")
 ```

-Once the skill is actively listening for user speech, all we have to do is transcribe what the user says into a text utterance.
+Once the skill is actively listening for user speech, all we have to do is transcribe what the user says.

 ## Automatic Speech Recognition (ASR)